treymorgan/Default-Python-Flask-Web-App/README.md

-Certainly!
-Here's a sample `README.md` file for your Python web application:

----

 # Default Python Web Application
 # Author: Trey Morgan
 # Purpose: This is the default template that I wrote to setup basic functionality for my python websites.